Stevie-Ray/hangtime-climbing-boards/README.md

 TENSIONBOARDAPP_USERNAME=your_username
 TENSIONBOARDAPP_PASSWORD=your_password

-# Moonboard (requires authentication for location data)
+# MoonBoard (requires authentication for location data)
 MOONBOARD_USERNAME=your_username
 MOONBOARD_PASSWORD=your_password